 PACE eligible?
 Mrs. Garcia meets NF LOC and the financial test, BUT she lives in Shelby County, not Hamilton County, so she is geographically ineligible for Alexian PACE, the only PACE site in Tennessee.

 Recommended path: TennCare CHOICES, likely Group 2 (HCBS at-risk demonstration) or Group 1 (NF-level entitlement) depending on safety and slot availability.
-Memphis is served by Wellpoint Tennessee (formerly Amerigroup), BlueCare Tennessee, and UnitedHealthcare Community Plan as TennCare CHOICES MCOs.
+Memphis is served by Amerigroup Tennessee, BlueCare Tennessee, and UnitedHealthcare Community Plan as TennCare CHOICES MCOs.
 The CHOICES Adult Day Health Center benefit can provide some of what PACE day centers do (within the annual cap of 216 hours/year for in-home respite or higher for ADHC services).
 Family members can be paid through Consumer Direction for some personal care.

 Example 3: Mr. Holt, Cleveland TN (Bradley County), On the edge of expansion